 What Should You Bring to Your Arraignment?

 When you go to your arraignment hearing, bring your photo ID to verify your identity and confirm your attendance.
-Be sure to bring any notice to appear you received in relation to your hearing.
+Be sure to bring any notice you received regarding your hearing.
 If you have additional evidence that may help your case, bring this as well.

 What Happens After an Arraignment Hearing?